phunware/maas-analytics-ios-sdk/README.md

 Version 1.2.0

-This is Phunware's iOS SDK for the MaaSAnalytics module.
+This is Phunware's iOS SDK for the MaaS Analytics module.
 Visit http://maas.phunware.com/ for more details and to sign up.

 Requirements
 ------------

-- MaaSCore v1.2.0 or greater
+- MaaS Core v1.2.0 or greater
 - iOS 5.0 or greater
 - Xcode 4.4 or greater